 Santuri East Africa and Africalia

 Santuri East Africa is a community-focused music innovation hub striving for a more equitable, authentic, and diverse music industry.
-Africalia has teamed up with Santuri East Africa in the framework of the initiative to support to ten cultural organisations in Nairobi.
+Africalia has teamed up with Santuri East Africa in the framework of the initiative to support to ten cultural initiatives in Nairobi.
 After a call for proposals for cultural projects in Nairobi County at the end of 2024, Santuri East Africa’s project to organise the second edition of Kilele Summit was withheld.
 By supporting the organisation of such innovative events, Africalia aims to unlock the great potential of Kenya’s culture sector and its bustling creative scene, strengthening the network of creatives and extending the accessibility of culture.

 ©Santuri East Africa